torvalds/linux/Documentation/dev-tools/testing-overview.rst

 Code Coverage Tools
 ===================

-The Linux Kernel supports two different code coverage measurement tools.
+The GNU/Linux Kernel supports two different code coverage measurement tools.
 These can be used to verify that a test is executing particular functions or lines of code.
 This is useful for determining how much of the kernel is being tested, and for finding corner-cases which are not covered by the appropriate test.